History of the Puritans in North America: Migration to America (1620–1640)

 Most of the Puritans who emigrated settled in the New England area.
 However, the Great Migration of Puritans was relatively short-lived and very large.
-It began in earnest in 1629 with the founding of the Massachusetts Bay Colony, and ended in 1642 with the start of the English Civil War when King Charles I effectively shut off emigration to the colonies.
+It began in earnest in 1629 with the founding of the Massachusetts Bay Colony, and ended in 1642 with the start of the English Civil War when King Charles I effectively shut off immigration to the colonies.
 Emigration was officially restricted to conforming churchmen in December 1634 by his Privy Council.
 From 1629 through 1643, approximately 21,000 Puritans immigrated to New England.

-The Great Migration of Puritans to New England was primarily an exodus of families.
+The immigration was primarily an exodus of families.
 Between 1630 and 1640, over 13,000 men, women, and children sailed to Massachusetts.
 The religious and political factors behind the Great Migration influenced the demographics of the emigrants.
 Groups of young men seeking economic success predominated the Virginia colonies, whereas Puritan ships were laden with "ordinary" people, old and young, families as well as individuals.
 Just a quarter of the emigrants were in their twenties when they boarded ships in the 1630s, making young adults a minority in New England settlements.
 The New World Puritan population was more of a cross-section in the age of the English population than those of other colonies.
 This meant that the Massachusetts Bay Colony retained a relatively normal population composition.
 In the colony of Virginia, the ratio of colonist men to women was 4:1 in the early decades and at least 2:1 in later decades, and only limited intermarriage took place with Native women.
 By contrast, nearly half of the Puritan immigrants to the New World were women, and there was very little intermarriage with Native Americans.
 The majority of families who traveled to Massachusetts Bay were families in progress, with parents who were not yet through with their reproductive years and whose continued fertility made New England's population growth possible.
 The women who emigrated were critical agents in the success of the establishment and maintenance of the Puritan colonies in North America.
 Success in the early colonial economy depended largely on labor, which was conducted by members of Puritan families.